ubcbraincircuits/whitepaper/source/dmp/index.rst

 libraries to enhance shared stewardship of data.
 This includes availing expertise such as research librarians and services and technologies such as the `Federated Research Data Repository <https://ubcbraincircuits.readthedocs.io/en/latest/data_sharing/frdr.html>`_ and the Portage `DMP Assistant <https://assistant.portagenetwork.ca>`_, a step-by-step tool for preparing a data management plan.
-Under *Data Management Planning* of section 3, the Tri-Agency Statement of Principles on Digital Data Management states that DMPs should be developed using standardized tools, where available.
+Under *Data Management Planning* of section 3, the :ref:`Tri-Agency Statement of Principles on Digital Data Management <tri-agency-principles>` states that DMPs should be developed using standardized tools, where available.
 It is therefore highly recommended that researchers use the Portage DMP Assistant for Canadian funders [#]_.